 Dutch oven method:

-- Once again, transfer the precooked beans to your dutch oven or a large oven-proof pot.
+- Once again, transfer the precooked beans to your Dutch oven.

 Notes